Bryce Canyon National ParkPhotos, Pictures, Prints

-Bryce Canyon National Park is located in southwestern Utah.
-Contained within the park is Bryce Canyon – despite its name, this is not actually a canyon, but rather a giant natural amphitheater.
-Bryce is distinctive due to its geological structures, called hoodoos, formed from wind, water, and ice erosion of the river and lakebed sedimentary rocks.
-The red, orange and white colors of the rocks provide spectacular views to visitors.
+Bryce Canyon National Park is a national park in southwestern Utah.
+The park contains Bryce Canyon, which is, despite its name, this is not actually a canyon.
+Rather, it’s a giant natural amphitheater.
+Here, wind, water, and ice erosion have formed distinctive geological structures called hoodoos.
+These red, orange and white rocks provide spectacular views to visitors.

-Because Bryce Canyon transcends 2,000 ft (1,200 m) of elevation, the park exists in three distinct climatic zones.
-Douglas-fir and white fir, along with aspen and Engelmann spruce, make up the forests on the Paunsaugunt Plateau.
-Ponderosa pine forests cover the mid-elevations with blue spruce and Douglas-fir in water-rich areas and manzanita and bitterbrush as underbrush.
-The lowest areas of the park are dominated by dwarf forests of pinyon pine and juniper with manzanita, serviceberry, and antelope bitterbrush in between.
-Cottonwoods, water birch, and willow grow along the lower elevation streams.
+Because Bryce Canyon covers 2,000 ft (1,200 m) of elevation, the park exists in three distinct climatic zones.
+The first is the Paunsaugunt Plateau, made up of Douglas-fir and white fir, along with aspen and Engelmann spruce.
+Next, Ponderosa pine forests cover the mid-elevations.
+Here, blue spruce and Douglas-fir lie in water-rich areas, while manzanita and bitterbrush form the underbrush.
+The lowest areas of the park contain dwarf forests of pinyon pine and juniper, with manzanita, serviceberry, and antelope bitterbrush.
+Cottonwoods, water birch, and willow grow along streams in the lower elevation.

-Bryce Canyon National Park has two campgrounds located in close proximity to the Visitor Center, Bryce Canyon Lodge and the geologic wonder that is the Bryce Amphitheater.
-Backcountry camping information is also available there.
+Bryce Canyon National Park has two campgrounds.
+Both lie in close proximity to the Visitor Center.
+Meanwhile, the park also offers backcountry camping.
 With a rim elevation between 8,000-9,100 feet (2,420-2,760 m), summer days are pleasant and nights are cool.
-Spring and fall weather is highly variable with days of snow or days with h1 sun and sub-freezing nights.
+Spring and fall weather varies.
 Average winter snowfall is 95″ (240 cm), providing cross-country skiing and snowshoeing opportunities.
 The park receives fewer visitors than the Grand Canyon and Zion National Park, largely due to its remote location.